 In 2019, Oklahoma repealed its requirement that people obtain a license and background check to carry firearms in public.
 As a result, Oklahoma law now generally authorizes any person who may legally purchase and possess a firearm and who is at least 21 years of age to carry loaded firearms in public, openly or concealed, without a license,1 subject to the same location restrictions as people carrying with a license.2 Oklahoma still issues handgun licenses for people who may wish to obtain them for the purposes of carrying in other states.

-Oklahoma defines a “Concealed handgun” as “a loaded or unloaded [handgun] not openly visible to the ordinary observation of a reasonable person.”4
+Oklahoma defines a “Concealed firearm” as “a loaded or unloaded firearm not openly visible to the ordinary observation of a reasonable person.”4

 Eligibility for Handgun License in Oklahoma

-As a “shall issue” state, Oklahoma requires the Oklahoma State Bureau of Investigation (“OSBI”) to issue a handgun license to any applicant who meets all of the minimum qualifications to be eligible for a handgun license.5 To be approved, a person seeking a handgun license must:6
+Oklahoma generally requires the Oklahoma State Bureau of Investigation (“OSBI”) to issue a handgun license to any applicant who meets all of the minimum qualifications to be eligible for a handgun license.5 To be approved, a person seeking a handgun license must:6

 - Be a citizen of the United States or a lawful permanent resident in the United States